vipa0z/vipa0z.github.io/source/about/index.md

 ## Thanks for being here!

 I'm a Penetration Tester who loves digging into how systems work and finding creative ways to break them (for a good cause).
 My focus is on Securing Web Applications, APIs, Internal networks, and Active Directory.
 This blog is where I document my research, CTF writeups, and the things I learn along the way.

-When I'm not working on an engagement, you'll usually find me:

-- Developing and contributing to open-source tools.
-- Researching new CVEs and exploitation techniques.
-- Ranking up on HackTheBox.

 I'm always open to discussing security, collaboration, or new challenges.
 If you're looking for someone who is technically curious and driven by "how it works" under the hood, let's talk.